xnyuwg/xnyuwg.github.io/index.md

 Besides that, I had an internship as Applied Scientist Intern at [Amazon](https://www.amazon.science/) [AWS](https://aws.amazon.com/) researching in Large Language Models Serving Efficiency.
 Before that, I had a full-time work for about one year as Algorithm Engineer at the XiaoAi Group of [Xiaomi](https://www.mi.com/global/) developing [XiaoAi](https://xiaoai.mi.com/) (a virtual assistant comparable to Siri).
 I also had an internship at [IBM Research](https://research.ibm.com/) as Research Intern for two months.

-[//]: # (Overall, my focus is on Machine Learning and Natural Language Processing. ) Currently, I concentrate on Large Language Models (LLMs), with a particular focus on Reasoning, Efficiency, Long-Context Understanding.
-Prior to that, I worked on Long-Context Understanding, Dialogue System and Efficiency.
-My master's degree centered on Multimodality and Machine Reading Comprehension.
+[//]: # (Overall, my focus is on Machine Learning and Natural Language Processing. ) Currently concentrate on Large Language Models (LLMs), with a particular focus on Reasoning, Multi-Agent, and Efficiency.
+Previously worked on Long-Context Understanding, Dialogue System and Efficiency.
+The master's research centered on Multi-modality and Machine Reading Comprehension.

 {% include_relative _includes/publications1.md %}